cogment/cogment-doc/src/cogment/cogment-api-reference/parameters.md

 ## Parameter file

 The parameter file serves to initialize the Orchestrator default parameters.
 It is able to set all parameters for trials except the config protobuf messages defined in `cogment.yaml`.
-The config messages can only be set by the hooks, but these messages are not necessary when not defining hooks (i.e. for simple projects).
+The config messages can only be set by the pre-trial hooks, but these config are not relevant for simple projects without pre-trial hooks.

 These are the parameters that will be used if no pre-trial hooks are defined.
 And if hooks are defined, they will be sent to the first hook.